 Assemble the speed system from top to bottom.
 Pass the chord along the inside of the harness and route it through the Speed pulley (1).
 From the pulley, route the chord through the metal ring at the bottom edge of the seat (2).
-Connect the chord to the speedbar using a secure knot (3).
+From the metal ring, to the plastic opening (3).
+Connect the chord to the speedbar using a secure knot (4).